tilezen/vector-datasource/CONTRIBUTING.md

 Tilezen has several miscellaneous standards:

+- we write idomatic Python code and use Flake to QA that code.
+- we *love* tests, [check them out](https://github.com/tilezen/vector-datasource/tree/master/integration-test)
 - we use [CircleCI](https://circleci.com/gh/mapzen/vector-datasource) for continuous integration
-- we *love* tests, [check them out](https://github.com/tilezen/vector-datasource/tree/master/integration-test)
 - we use [semver](http://semver.org/) for package versioning

 All  unit tests in a project will be automatically invoked when you commit to an existing project; make sure they exit successfully!